AC/DC: 1973–1974: Formation and name

 In November 1973, brothers Malcolm and Angus Young formed AC/DC in Sydney with drummer Colin Burgess from the Masters Apprentices, bass guitarist Larry Van Kriedt and vocalist Dave Evans.
-Earlier, Malcolm and Evans had been members of a band called Velvet Underground – not the American group of the same name – based in Newcastle for two years, and Angus started his own band called Tantrum – he would only jam with his friends.
-The Young brothers had joined Marcus Hook Roll Band, a studio-only band, in 1973, which provided their first recordings for their debut album, Tales of Old Grand-Daddy (1974), although the pair left before it was issued.
-Before formation, Malcolm teamed with ex-Velvet Underground bass guitarist Mick Sheffzick and Burgess for his proposed group.
-Van Kriedt took over from Sheffzick for bass guitar, then Evans responded to an ad in the Sydney Morning Herald and then Angus joined after passing an audition.
+Earlier, for two years, Malcolm and Evans had been members of a Newcastle-based band called Velvet Underground (not the American group of the same name), and Angus, who would only jam with his friends, had his own band called Tantrum.
+In 1973, the Young brothers had joined the studio-only band, Marcus Hook Roll Band and contributed towards the first recordings for its debut album, Tales of Old Grand-Daddy (1974), although the pair left before it was issued.
+The initial AC/DC formation was made up of Malcolm, Burgess and ex-Velvet Underground bass guitarist, Mick Sheffzick.
+Later, the rest of the members joined when Van Kriedt replaced Sheffzick, Evans responded to an ad in the Sydney Morning Herald and Angus passed an audition.

 The band's logo was designed in 1977 by Gerard Huerta.
 It first appeared on the international version of Let There Be Rock.

 Upon formation, Malcolm and Angus developed the band's name after their sister Margaret pointed out the symbol "AC/DC" on the AC adapter of her sewing machine.
 A.C./D.C. is an abbreviation for alternating current/direct current electricity.
 The brothers felt that this name symbolised the band's raw energy and the power-driven performances of their music.
 It is pronounced one letter at a time, though the band are colloquially known as Acca Dacca in Australia.
 The AC/DC band name is stylised with a lightning bolt separating the AC from DC and has been used on all studio albums, except the international version of Dirty Deeds Done Dirt Cheap.
 Their logo was designed by American typographer Gerard Huerta in 1977 and first appeared on Let There Be Rock.
 Adam Behr of The Bulletin explained, "[its] type font conveyed the sense of electricity implicit in their name."

 AC/DC's first official gig was at Chequers nightclub in Sydney on 31 December 1973.
 For about 18 months, most members of the band dressed in some form of glam or satin outfit.
 Angus tried various costumes: Zorro, a gorilla, and Superman.
-Their performances involved cover versions of the Rolling Stones, Chuck Berry, the Beatles and "smattering of old blues standards" while trialling some original songs.
+Their performances involved cover versions of the Rolling Stones, Chuck Berry, the Beatles and a "smattering of old blues standards" while trialling some original songs.
 Angus first wore his characteristic school-uniform stage outfit in April 1974 at Victoria Park, Sydney; the idea was Margaret's.
 He portrayed a boy "straight from school to play his guitar."
 On stage, Evans was occasionally replaced on lead vocals by their first manager, Denis Loughlin from Sherbet.
 In Paul Stenning's book AC/DC: Two Sides to Every Glory, he states that Evans and Loughlin were clashing and as a consequence, other members developed bitter feelings towards Evans.